Edmund Blackadder: God, I love nurses — they're so disgustingly clinical!

 - Jason Martin of Starflyer 59 hasn't gotten raspy (...yet), but his singing voice has grown noticeably deeper over the years due to his smoking habit.

-- Phoenix Wright: Ace Attorney has Dee Vasquez that manages this despite the game lacking voice acting.
-Her Voice Grunting is the lower-pitched blips normally reserved for male characters.
+- Phoenix Wright: Ace Attorney manages this despite lacking voice acting.
+The perpetually pipe-smoking Dee Vasquez's Voice Grunting is the lower-pitched blips normally reserved for male characters.

 - Eleonore von Wittenburg from Dies Irae is a chain smoker and fittingly has the deepest and most raspy voice out of the entire female cast (and some of the male cast).